horntoad/devart-template/project_summary.md

 Mahorney, John, horntoad

 ## Description
-Develop a digital canvas for wall art and demonstrate with some digital art.
-Digital canvas could be hung on wall and run 24/7 until hardware failure.
+Phase one - develop a DigitalCanvas for wall art and demonstrate with some digital art.
+DigitalCanvas could be hung on wall and run 24/7 until hardware failure.
 Power switch is the only control available.

+Phase two - add sensors to DigitalCanvas so that digital artwork can interact with its surroundings.

-PROJECT GOALS
+PHASE ONE PROJECT GOALS

 1 material cost no more than quality custom framed canvas